 Thunderbolts are go

 Fans of Asian live-action martial-arts movies — everything from Crouching Tiger, Hidden Dragon all the way back to ur-examples like King Hu's A Touch of Zen — will immediately recognize what's going on with Thunderbolt Fantasy.
-The show drinks from the same wellspring as those projects, but transmutes it through two things — the televised, special-effects-charged version of Taiwanese puppet theater or budaixi; and the sensibilities of a modern audience that's conscious of such things.
+The show drinks from the same wellspring as those projects, but transmutes it through two things — the televised, special-effects-charged version of Taiwanese puppet theater or budaixi; and the sensibilities of a modern audience that's genre-conscious.
 The last comes most by way of screenwriter Gen Urobuchi (of Psycho-Pass, among others); with this show, he's proved he can wrangle just about any genre or sensibility thrown at him without flinching.

 Thunderbolt Fantasy opens with a couple of reliable fantasy standbys: the Death Of A Protagonist's Loved One and the Protector Of A Powerful Artifact.
 Both come by way of Dān Fěi, a young woman who has spent her life in a monastery protecting a powerful magic sword.
 The villainous Miè Tiān Hái wants the sword for himself, and Dān Fěi's brother dies protecting her when Miè Tiān Hái comes gunning for it.
 (If the names make your eyes cross, it's easier to follow the faces.)